IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/elasticsearch/README.md

     Under the following, change the `image` name with the repository name that you got from the previous step:

     ```yaml
-    image: "registry.<region>.bluemix.net/<namespace>/icdpg" # Edit me
+    image: "registry.<region>.bluemix.net/<namespace>/icdes" # Edit me
     ```

-    Now, under `secretKeyRef`, change the name of `<postgres-secret-name>` to match the name of the secret that was created when you bound IBM Cloud Databases for PostgreSQL to your Kubernetes cluster.
+    Now, under `secretKeyRef`, change the name of `<postgres-secret-name>` to match the name of the secret that was created when you bound IBM Cloud Databases for Elasticsearch to your Kubernetes cluster.

     ```yaml
     secretKeyRef: